brandonbondig/RedditVideoBot/README.md

 # RedditVideoMaker

-Inspired by https://github.com/elebumm Reddit bot, i decided to do my own take on the project.
+Inspired by https://github.com/elebumm Reddit bot, i decided to do my own take on the project from scratch.

 ## Demo
 ### Heres what to expect from the bot: